 • Tracking lineage and enforcing data governance rules through intelligent tagging and classification.

 🧠 Bonus: Some platforms even allow AI models to “learn” the characteristics of high-quality data and flag anything that deviates.
+AI doesn’t just find the problems it learns from historical trends to prevent them in the future.

 3. Optimizing ETL/ELT Workflows with AI